skeeto/skeeto.github.com/_posts/2014-07-23-An-RC4-Password-Hashing-Function.markdown

 Second, the difficulty will also determine how many initial bytes of output are discarded before we start generating the hash.

-I decided on an unsigned 32-bit value for the difficulty.
-The number of key schedules will be one plus this number.
-It doesn't make sense to run the key schedule 0 times, so the minimum is 1.
-The number of bytes skipped is the difficulty factor times 64, so that it can skip large swaths output.
+I decided on an unsigned 8-bit value for the difficulty.
+The number of key schedules will be 1 shifted left by this number of bits (i.e.
+`pow(2, difficulty)`).
+This makes the minimum number of key schedules 1, since any less doesn't make sense.
+The number of bytes skipped is the same bitshift, minus 1, times 64 (`(pow(2, difficulty) - 1) * 64`), the muliplication is so that it can skip large swaths output.
 Therefore the implementation so far has a difficulty of zero: one key schedule round and zero bytes of output skipped.

-With a dynamic range of 32 bits for the difficulty factor, the time needed on a modern computer to compute an RC4HASH can be between a few microseconds and several hours.
-That should be a sufficient amount of future proofing, especially considering that we're using RC4, which will likely be broken before the difficulty factor ever tops out.
+The dynamic range of the difficulty factor (0-255) puts the the time needed on a modern computer to compute an RC4HASH between a few microseconds (0) to the billions of years (255).
+That should be a more than sufficient amount of future proofing, especially considering that we're using RC4, which will likely be broken before the difficulty factor ever tops out.

 I won't show the code to do this since that's how it's implemented in the final version, so go look at the repository instead.
-The final hash is 28 bytes long: a 224-bit hash.
-The first 4 bytes are the salt (grabbed from /dev/urandom in my implementations), the next 4 bytes are the difficulty factor (`uint32_t`), and the final 20 bytes are RC4 output.
+The final hash is 26 bytes long: a 208-bit hash.
+The first 4 bytes are the salt (grabbed from /dev/urandom in my implementations), the byte is the difficulty factor, and the final 21 bytes are RC4 output.

-The difficulty factor is stored in little-endian (network) byte order, so the hash will work across different architectures.
-I tested this out by validating hashes on Raspberry Pi (ARMv6).
-In the example hashes above that's the `0003ffff` constant you see in the middle of the hash.
-The default difficulty factor is 262,143 (`2^18 - 1`).
+In the example hashes above, the `12` constant byte is the difficulty factor.
+The default difficulty factor is 18 (`0x12`).
 I've considered XORing this with some salt-seeded RC4 output just to make the hash look nice, but that just seems like arbitrary complexity for no real gains.
 With the default difficulty, it takes almost a second for my computers to compute the hash.

-I *believe* RC4HASH should be fairly resistant to GPGPU attacks.
+I *believe* RC4HASH should be quite resistant to GPGPU attacks.
 RC4 is software oriented, involving many random array reads and writes rather than SIMD-style operations.
 GPUs are really poor at this sort of thing, so they should take a significant performance hit when running RC4HASH.

 ### Break My Hash!